Hapalopilus rutilans: Habitat, distribution, and ecology

-A saprobic species, Hapalopilus nidulans causes a white rot in its host.
+A saprobic species, Hapalopilus rutilans causes a white rot in its host.
 Fruit bodies of the fungus grow singly, in groups, or in fused and overlapping clusters on the wood of dead and decaying deciduous trees.
 Preferred hosts include Quercus (oak), Fagus (beech), and Betula (birch), although on rare occasions it has been recorded on conifer wood as well.
 In central Europe, its preferred host is oak, while in northern Europe it is found most commonly on Corylus and Sorbus.
 Fruiting typically occurs from early summer to autumn, but the tough fruit bodies are persistent and may be encountered out of the usual growing season.

-Hapalopilus nidulans has a mostly circumboreal distribution in the north temperate zone, and has been found in North Africa, Asia, Europe, and North America.
+Hapalopilus rutilans has a mostly circumboreal distribution in the north temperate zone, and has been found in North Africa, Asia, Europe, and North America.
 Outside of this region, it has been recorded from Australia, and Oceania.
 In North America, where it can be found as far north as the Northwest Territories in Canada, it is more common in the eastern and southwestern part of the continent.
 In Europe, its northern distribution extends to Porsanger in Norway.
 Reported for the first time from India in 2011, it was found in forests depots of Chhattisgarh, growing on the stored logs of several native trees: Anogeissus latifolia, Chloroxylon swietenia, Desmodium oojeinense, Shorea robusta, and Terminalia elliptica.

-Fungus beetle species known to inhabit and rear their young in the fruit bodies of Hapalopilus nidulans include Sulcacis affinis, Hallomenus axillaris, H. binotatus, and Orchesia fasciata.
+Fungus beetle species known to inhabit and rear their young in the fruit bodies of Hapalopilus rutilans include Sulcacis affinis, Hallomenus axillaris, H. binotatus, and Orchesia fasciata.

 Chemistry and toxicity

 It is a common myth that no polypores are dangerous.
-The fruit bodies of H. nidulans are neurotoxic if ingested.
+The fruit bodies of H. rutilans are neurotoxic if ingested.
 The toxin was identified as polyporic acid, a terphenyl compound first identified from a mycelial culture of the fungus in 1877.
 This chemical, present at 20–40% of the dry weight of the fruit bodies, inhibits the enzyme dihydroorotate dehydrogenase.
 It is found in other mushrooms, but in much lower amounts.
-In a poisoning case reported in 1992, one German family who consumed H. nidulans experienced nausea, impaired movement, visual impairment, liver and kidney failure; symptoms began about 12 hours after consuming the mushroom.
+In a poisoning case reported in 1992, one German family who consumed H. rutilans experienced nausea, impaired movement, visual impairment, liver and kidney failure; symptoms began about 12 hours after consuming the mushroom.
 Additionally, the urine of all three poisoning victims temporarily turned violet.
 They recovered fully a week later.
 Similar symptoms and recovery were reported in a 2013 poisoning case, in which the fungus was confused with the edible Fistulina hepatica.
-The set of symptoms arising from consumption of H. nidulans has been called the neurotoxic delayed syndrome.
+The set of symptoms arising from consumption of H. rutilans has been called the neurotoxic delayed syndrome.

-Hapalopilus nidulans is highly appreciated by those who make mushroom dyes.
+Hapalopilus rutilans is highly appreciated by those who make mushroom dyes.
 When used in combination with alkaline fixatives, the fruit bodies can produce striking violet colors.